San Diego County reports 224 new COVID-19 cases as it awaits state data

-SAN DIEGO — San Diego County public health officials reported 224 new COVID-19 infections on Monday, bringing the cumulative number of cases to 48,660, but the death total remains unchanged at 803.

-County officials are awaiting fresh data from the state Tuesday, a week after avoiding being pushed back into the most restrictive "purple" tier in the state's four-tier reopening plan.
-The county is the red tier for COVID- 19 cases, with a state-adjusted case rate of 6.7 per 100,000 residents and a testing positivity percentage of 3.5% .
+Last Tuesday, the county narrowly avoiding being pushed back into "purple" tier, the strictest in the state's four-tier reopening plan.
+The county is currently in the red tier for COVID-19 cases, with a state-adjusted case rate of 6.7 per 100,000 residents and a testing positivity percentage of 3.5%.

+California officials announced changes to the monitoring system for counties last Tuesday.
+County public health officials said their unadjusted case rate last Tuesday was 7.2, above the state-set threshold of 7.0.
+However, because testing levels were above the state median testing volume, the county's adjustment level was decreased.

+County public health officials reported 224 new COVID-19 infections on Monday, bringing the cumulative number of cases to 48,660, while the death total remained unchanged at 803.

 Of the 6,577 tests reported Monday, 3% returned positive, bringing the 14-day rolling average percentage of positive cases to 3%.
 The state-set target is less than 8%.
 The seven-day daily average of tests was 9,307.